• Skip to primary navigation

 • Privacy Policy

-Use rich, raw milk (or pasteurized if you prefer) or any alternative milk of your choice sourced from a place you trust.
-Use raw egg yolks, but only from pasture raised hens you trust.
-I would never add raw, store-bought eggs to anything.
+• Use rich, fresh milk (or pasteurized if you prefer), or any alternative milk of your choice sourced from a place you trust.

-Switch out the typical corn syrup and Sorbitol in commercial ice creams for better sweeteners.
-Try raw sugar, sucanat, raw honey, maple syrup or even agave.
-(Agave isn’t really the healthiest thing, but this is the treat section, right?)
+• Switch out the typical corn syrup and Sorbitol in commercial ice creams for better sweeteners.
+Try raw sugar, succanat, raw honey, or maple syrup.

 Also, include your kids or grand-kids in this homemade ice cream making process.
 It’s super simple to do and will give you an opportunity to talk to your kids about healthy treats and why we take time to make them.
 The more involved they are in the process of making this healthy ice cream, the more inclined they’ll be to eat it and brag about it to their friends.